flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ExportBackupPlanTemplate
-### Returns the backup plan that is specified by the plan ID as a backup template.
+> Returns the backup plan that is specified by the plan ID as a backup template.<br/>

 #### Input Parameters
 * `backupPlanId` - _required_